11 Must-See Destinations in North Iceland

 Dettifoss’ waters run at an average rate of 431.7 miles per hour (193 meters per second).
 To the west bank of the falls is a well-maintained hiking path and viewing platform, which allows visitors to get a safe view of the power of this natural beauty accompanied by its almost deafening roar.
 You can also visit the eastern side for an alternative view.

-We recommend taking a short detour to the close by Selfoss waterfall during your visit.
-They're just a 10-minute walk upstream from Dettifoss, and it's very beautiful.
+We recommend taking a short detour to the nearby Selfoss waterfall during your visit.
+It's just a 10-minute walk upstream from Dettifoss, and it's very beautiful.

 Lake Myvatn